 What to do there: However long you have to spend at this Vancouver must see, you will be able to find something that relaxes you and stuns your eyes.
 Check out the Dancing Waters fountain display just outside the conservatory as well as the sculptures throughout the plaza.
 The park sits at a high point in Vancouver, which is why you should also take the time to enjoy the amazing views over the city skyline, mountains, and ocean.

-Why it’s so awesome: If you like the beach but hate the crowds, then this beach is the answer.
+Why it’s so awesome: If you like the beach but hate the crowds, then this beach is the answer as it’s not on every Backpackers’ Canada travel guide.
 It’s about 5 miles out of downtown Vancouver and is the least crowded beach in the city.
 This is where the locals come to enjoy the weather or play sports on the beach.
 It’s also great to explore at low tide when the water goes out and leaves rockpools to investigate.

 What to do there: If you like water sports, then try skimboarding, a favorite at this beach because of the low tidal conditions.
 You can swim in the water if you’re brave and don’t mind the cold, but if you’d prefer to stay warm then there are volleyball courts on the beach that you can use.
 Exploring the beach at low tide is also a favorite activity and you never know what kind of strange sea creature you might find stranded until the tide comes back in!